venkytejavath/Forecasting-Indian-Oil-Corporation-Stock-Prices-Using-ARIMA-and-SARIMA-A-Time-Series-Approach/README.md

     dedicated return/volatility forecasting framework.
 -   The SARIMA seasonal period of 5 is an exploratory representation of a trading week; it does not establish strong weekly seasonality.
--   The selected SARIMA model has no seasonal AR, differencing, or MA
-    terms: `(1,0,1,5)`.
+-   The best SARIMA model includes seasonal AR and MA terms with seasonal period 5, but SARIMA is not selected as the final model because its validation RMSE is higher     than that of ARIMA.
 -   Residual diagnostics indicate heteroskedasticity, but a GARCH model is not included.
 -   The models do not incorporate external variables such as crude-oil